 - I haven’t tried it yet, but I bet stevia would work in fruit desserts, like apple pie or a cobbler, and probably popsicles

-- I successfully used stevia (about 3/4 tsp. in place of 1/4 cup sugar) in this creamy coconut pie (recipe coming in the desserts book, or maybe even as the free download/sneak preview in a few weeks):
+- I successfully used stevia (about 3/4 tsp. in place of 1/4 cup sugar) in my creamy coconut pie which is in my Smart Sweets cookbook

 Mostly, it sounds like tea and lemonade are popular choices.

 I haven’t tried these recipes, but I thought it might be helpful for you to see some of the amounts that can be used for frosting or drinks.
-They come from the Sweetleaf company’s press release.
+These stevia sugar substitutes come from the Sweetleaf company’s press release.

 - 1 Tablespoon vanilla